devops-test-10-2015/my-elk-stack-cookbook/README.md

 This cookbook will do a simple install of Logstash and Elastic Search on CentOS or RedHat.

+It is currently missing the Kibana part of the ELK stack.
+That may be added later.

 It has been tested with CentOS 7.1.

 ## System set up